 For the Vegan Ricotta

-- Tofu - to make the base of your tofu ricotta.
+- Tofu – to make the base of your tofu ricotta.
 You will need 2 14 oz packs of extra firm tofu.
-(You can also use the high protein tofu that comes in the vacuum-sealed packs, but you will need to add an extra splash of soy milk to get the right consistency).
+(You can also use the high-protein tofu that comes in the vacuum-sealed packs, but you will need to add an extra splash of soy milk to get the right consistency).

-- Nutritional Yeast - for a cheesy flavor.
-Nutritional yeast is a cheesy flavored flaky powder that gives foods an umami flavor.
+- Nutritional Yeast – for a cheesy flavor.
+Nutritional yeast is a cheese-like flavored flaky powder that gives foods an umami flavor.
 You can find it in most large grocery stores or health food stores.

 - Olive Oil - for a richer flavor.